 Binoculars, like other optical devices, are a sensitive piece of optical equipment.
-Regular maintenance and tunings are important to look after the basic mechanics of your optics and keep grit away from the lenses.
-Following our basic maintenance instructions will ensure you have good use out of your binoculars for many years to come.
+Regular maintenance and care when using them are important to their use and longevity.
+The basic cleaning of optics is key and keeping grit away from the lenses is far too often overlooked.

 Basic Self Maintenance of Binoculars & Optics

 The first and simplest step for taking care of your binoculars is to always store them in a case that is clean and free of dirt/grit.
 This will help to protect and preserve the optics.
-Add a small sachet of desiccant (silica gel) to help remove any humidity or moisture as optics and moisture don’t mix.
-Long term exposure to moisture will lead to degeneration of coatings, fungal growth and an array of other issues.
+Add a small sachet of desiccant (silica gel) into the case to help remove any humidity or moisture, as optics and moisture don’t mix.
+Regularly change this as long-term exposure to moisture will lead to degeneration of coatings, fungal growth and an array of other issues.

-It is advisable to also remove any dirt or marks on the outside of the body of the binocular as over time this will cause deterioration of any protective covering around the body.
-Our hands have a tendency to sweat when holding a binocular and this will lead to the rubber armoured coating lifting away from the body if not properly addressed.
+It is advisable to also remove any dirt or marks on the outside of the body of the binocular, as over time this will cause deterioration of the protective covering.
+Ensure binoculars are clean and dry after each use before storage.

-The hinge system on binoculars often collects dirt so gentle cleaning of the hinge mechanism is also recommended.
-A gentle blow with an air puffer/brush is a good idea then a gentle wipe with a cloth (not the same one you use for cleaning the lenses).
-The grease invariably becomes hard over time so a small amount of silicone oil to free up the hinge sometimes helps.
+The hinge system on binoculars often collects dirt, so gentle cleaning of the hinge mechanism is also recommended.
+A gentle blow with an air puffer/brush is a good idea, then a gentle wipe with a cloth (not the same one you use for cleaning the lenses).
+The grease invariably becomes hard over time and a very small amount of silicone oil can be used to free up the hinge.

 Optical Restorers Services.

 We have been offering a comprehensive range of optical repairs for over 30 years.
 We repair and overhaul a wide range of optical devices which include both vintage and more current types of riflescopes , binoculars and the like.